HadrienG2/parallel-histograms-bench/README.md

-The bucketized solution is obviously able to cover the continuum between a single mutex-protected histogram and one local histogram per thread, allowing one to fine-tune the memory usage vs scalability compromise and cover a broad continuum of use cases without coming at a high code complexity cost.
+The bucketized solution is obviously able to cover the continuum between a single mutex-protected histogram and one local histogram per thread, allowing one to fine-tune the memory usage vs scalability compromise and cover a broad range of use cases without coming at a high code complexity cost.

 In this sense, we may want to implement such a bucketized strategy on top of ROOT, and/or to suggest its integration in ROOT 7.